-A basic tenant of forensic investigations is never work on the original file.
+A basic tenant of forensic investigations is to never work on the original file.
 First create a mirror image (bit-by-bit copy) and work on the copy.
-In this exercise the student will image the contents of a USB drive (the suspect drive) and perform a search on the image file.
+The student will image the contents of a USB drive (the suspect drive) and perform a search on the image file.